Child and Family Counselling

 Sessions with your child may involve cognitive, behavioural or expressive therapies.
-An expressive therapy session can include working with media selected by you or your child such as sand play, art, storytelling, writing, music, dress-up, puppetry, etc. Creative play in therapy helps children process events and emotions, allowing them to build new skills.
+An expressive therapy session can include working with media selected by you or your child such as sand play, art, storytelling, writing, music, dress-up, puppetry, etc. Creative play in therapy supports the processing of events and emotions, allows mindset growth and new skills.
 Through play, children are able to emotionally, physically and cognitively process events.

-This approach is highly effective with Post Traumatic Stress Disorder (PTSD), trauma, Autism Spectrum Disorder, anxiety, depression, behavioural concerns, chronic pain and sleeping
+These approaches are highly effective with Post Traumatic Stress Disorder (PTSD), trauma, Autism Spectrum Disorder, anxiety, depression, behavioural concerns, chronic pain and sleeping issues.

 Like to book an appointment?

 Play bridges the gap between concrete experience and abstract thought, and it is the symbolic function of play that is so important.